Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/parts.md

     * 12V
         * Any UV light that accepts a 12V input will work easily
               * [Cheap 12V Waterproof UV flood](https://www.amazon.com/dp/B07KHVZ7TG?psc=1&ref=ppx_yo2ov_dt_b_product_details) ($13)
-        *  We are also using out custom "Mothbeams" which are like powerful, open source, bespoke, low cost- lepileds
+        *  We are also using out custom "Mothbeams" which are like powerful, open source, bespoke, low cost- lepileds.
+They currently cost about $80 to order them from Moritz at LabLab in Berlin [moritz at lablab.eu]
+          *  Or you can order them from [Circuithub](https://circuithub.com/projects/Moritz/Mothbeam/revisions/57895/parts) but there they cost about $200-$400

-    * 5V
+    * 5V (Not Officially Integrated)
         * to reduce costs and additional parts, we do not design around an extra 5V output
-        * UV lights that take a 5V input can also work with a [high power 12V to 5V adapter](https://www.amazon.com/gp/product/B076ZLHLD3/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
+        * You can hack the system to use UV lights that take a 5V input pretty easily though with just an inexpensive [high power 12V to 5V adapter](https://www.amazon.com/gp/product/B076ZLHLD3/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
         * These light bars are the absolute cheapest ones we can find that attract moths ($5) (395nm) [https://www.amazon.com/Black-Light-Bar-Glow-Party/dp/B09BCND2J9/](https://www.amazon.com/Black-Light-Bar-Glow-Party/dp/B09BCND2J9/)
         * Lepileds can also be connected